istio/istio.io/_docs/tutorial/15-distributed-tracing-with-istio.md

 ---
-title: Distributed tracing with istio
+title: Distributed tracing with Istio
-overview: Overview
+overview: Add Zipkin distributed trace system

 order: 15

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# Distributed tracing with Istio In this step, we will add [Zipkin distributed trace system](https://zipkin.io) as part of our Istio infrastructure.
+{% include home.html %}

+In this step, we will add [Zipkin distributed trace system](https://zipkin.io) as part of our Istio infrastructure.

 1. Deploy a Zipkin instance: